lihuiliullh/lihuiliu.github.io/index.md

 "Success is not final, failure is not fatal: it is the courage to continue that counts." --- Winston Churchill

 "We are what we repeatedly do.
 Excellence, then, is not an act, but a habit." --- Aristotle

+"The greatest glory in living lies not in never falling, but in rising every time we fall." --- Nelson Mandela